Occupation of Iraq (2003–2011): Transfer of sovereignty to the Iraqis

+Post-occupation (28 June 2004 – 15 December 2011)

+Hostilities between the US and Iraq ended on 28 June 2004 when the CPA handed over Iraqi sovereignty to the Iraqi Interim government as mandated by UN Resolution 1546.
+Throughout the Iraq War, US-led Coalition troops were operating in the country with the consent of the new legitimate government of Iraq.
+Therefore, the war in Iraq after 28 June 2004 became a non-international armed conflict (NIAC), which fell under the laws of war applicable to NIAC, including Common Article 3 of the Geneva Conventions.

+28 June 2004 – 31 December 2004

-Through the months of July and August, a series of skirmishes in and around Najaf culminated with the Imman Ali Mosque itself under siege, only to have a peace deal brokered by al-Sistani in late August.
-Al-Sadr then declared a national cease fire, and opened negotiations with the American and government forces.
+Through July and August, a series of skirmishes in and around Najaf culminated with the Imman Ali Mosque itself under siege, only to have a peace deal brokered by al-Sistani in late August.
+Al-Sadr then declared a national cease-fire, and opened negotiations with the American and government forces.
 His militia was incorporated into the Iraqi security forces and al-Sadr is now a special envoy.
 This incident was the turning point in the failed American efforts to install Ahmed Chalabi as leader of the interim government.
 The CPA then put Iyad Allawi in power; ultimately he was only marginally more popular than Chalabi.

 The Allawi government, with significant numbers of holdovers from the Coalition Provisional Authority, began to engage in attempts to secure control of the oil infrastructure, the source of Iraq's foreign currency, and control of the major cities of Iraq.
 The continuing insurgencies, poor state of the Iraqi Army, disorganized condition of police and security forces, as well as the lack of revenue hampered their efforts to assert control.
 In addition, both former Ba'athist elements and militant Shia groups engaged in sabotage, terrorism, open rebellion, and establishing their own security zones in all or part of a dozen cities.
 The Allawi government vowed to crush resistance, using US troops, but at the same time negotiated with Muqtada al-Sadr.